rabbitmq/rabbitmq-website/blog/2024-05-23-erlang27-support/index.md

 doesn't work well with this version.
 We are aware of significant performance regressions, as high as 30% lower message throughput in many common workloads.

-We are invistigating the root cause of this regression.
+We are investigating the root cause of this regression.
 Please do not use Erlang/OTP 27 with RabbitMQ at this time.

 We will announce support for Erlang/OTP 27 when we are confident that it works well with RabbitMQ.